Never miss an update from Faith Lutheran!

 • Click the title to view the schedule.
 If you have any questions or concerns, please feel free to contact the MS Athletic Administrative Assistant at renee.dewey@flhsemail.org or 702-804-4302.
 MS

-• If you are interested in competing on the HS Track & Field team this spring, go HERE to get the information for the season, and to sign up.
-Email Coach Fox if you have any questions abbie.fox@flhsemail.org (1/30), HS
+• If you are interested in competing on the HS Track & Field team this spring, you need to sign up for the season ASAP so you can get your apparel ordered!
+Preseason starts 1/12, and the official season starts on 2/14.
+Sign up HERE. abbie.fox@flhsemail.org (1/30), HS

 • Once Upon A One More Time What if fairy-tale princesses weren’t so happy with their “happily ever after”?
 This glittery, high-energy musical flips the script as iconic princesses discover empowerment, independence, and their own voices - set to the legendary pop hits of Britney Spears.
 Part musical theatre comedy, part rock concert, this all-ages show is hilarious, bold, and unforgettable.
 Get tickets here!